Virtual Global Learning Fellows

 Professor of Marketing and International Studies; Division Head

-IUC School of Business
+IU Columbus School of Business

-Wadsworth leads study abroad trips to Hong Kong and has connected IUC students with students in Hong Kong and the Philippines using technology.
+Wadsworth leads study abroad trips to Hong Kong and has connected IU Columbus students with students in Hong Kong and the Philippines using technology.
 He has taught at the Hanoi School of Business in Vietnam, De La Salle University in the Philippines, and at the National Institute of Development Administration (NIDA) in Bangkok, Thailand.
 For his virtual exchange program, he is teaching a course designed to help students gain an understanding of Hong Kong business and culture.
 Wadsworth earned his doctorate in business from the University of Wisconsin-Madison.

 Frank Wadsworth